-WordNet [35][36] is a large lexical database of English.
+The case study presented in this paper consists in the reification of the WordNet database inside the Neo4J GraphDB.
+WordNet [22][23] is a large lexical database of English.
 Nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.
 Synsets are interlinked by means of conceptualsemantic and lexical relations.
-In this context, we have defined and implemented a meta-model for the WordNet reification using a conceptualization as much as possible close to the way in which the concepts are organized and expressed in human language [37].
+In this context, we have defined and implemented a meta-model for the WordNet reification using a conceptualization as much as possible close to the way in which the concepts are organized and expressed in human language [24].
 We consider concepts and words as nodes in Neo4J, whereas semantic, linguistic and semantic-linguistic relations become Noeo4J links between nodes.
 For example, the hyponymy property can relate two concept nodes (nouns to nouns or verbs to verbs); on the other hand a semantic property links concept nodes to concepts and a syntactic one relates word nodes to word nodes.
 Concept and word nodes are considered with DatatypeProperties, which relate individuals with a predefined data type.
 Each word is related to the represented concept by the ObjectProperty hasConcept while a concept is related to words that represent it using the ObjectProperty hasWord.
 These are the only properties able to relate words with concepts and vice versa; all the other properties relate words to words and concepts to concepts.
 Concepts, words and properties are arranged in a class hierarchy, resulting from the syntactic category for concepts and words and from the semantic or lexical type for the properties.
 The subclasses have been derived from the related categories.
 There are some union classes useful to define properties domain and codomain.
 We define some attributes for Concept and Word respectively: Concept hasName that represents the concept name; Description that gives a short description of concept.
 On the other hand Word has Name as attribute that is the word name.
 All elements have an ID within the WordNet offset number or a user defined ID.
-The semantic and lexical properties are arranged in a hierarchy.
-In Table I some of the considered properties and their domain and range of definition are shown.
+The semantic and lexical properties are arranged in a hierarchy. in Table I some of the considered properties and their domain and range of definition are shown.